Skip to main content

 “I am fine, are the women?”
 Devdoot cleared his throat.
 “The Raiders are dead.”

-“What about the women Devdoot?”
+“What about the women, Devdoot?”
 Priyambada glanced over her shoulder at the troop she had proudly assembled.
 Some of them panted while holding on to their bruises.
 Others cried.
 Two of them lay still.
 Very still.

 “One is a maid.
-Another the noble lady of Siyori, daughter of…” Devdoot stopped at Priyambada’s hand gesture.
+Another noble lady of Siyori, daughter of…” Devdoot stopped at Priyambada’s hand gesture.

 “They have names.”
 She grunted.
 “Send a message to Maharaja immediately.
 And arrange for funerals.
 Even his.”
 Priyambada spared one last glance at the fallen.
 Devdoot nodded and ran out.
 The bells had stopped tolling.
-Suddenly there was dead silence and Priyambada looked up at the sky turning oddly red in the hue of the setting sun.
+Suddenly, there was dead silence, and Priyambada looked up at the sky, turning oddly red in the hue of the setting sun.
 She groaned a little as Urvi rushed to attend to her injured hand.
 Urvi watched her eyes sparkle again.
 This time not with hopelessness but pride.

 “We did it, Urvi.”
 She spoke.
 “We must ascertain the loss and start to rebuild the security that was breached.”